juliefrwang/splash-structure/README.md

 # Make sure to navigate to the test_runs directory
 cd test_runs

-# Run the test script (it will automatically source the environment)
+# Run the test script
 ./Test.sh
 ```